Nisbo/another_mvg/README.md

 # Credits
 To all the guys in the Home Assistant forum for the help.

+@msp1974 for his code for the card integration

 To the MVG for the API.